thinkverse/contributors/README.md

 Get an image of your amazing contributors that is perfect for your README. 😀

+## Information 🤓

+For now it returns the first 30 results, excluding bots, that will be fixed in later versions.

 ### Example 🤘

 Here's an example using one of my favorite projects [VueJS].